jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+-- reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm)
 -- consider microformats
 -- move position/title on back to top right, beside name -- refactor card header